Indexes

 SimilaritySearch.allknnFunction

-Computes all the k nearest neighbors (all vs all) using the index g.
-It removes self references.
+Computes all the k nearest neighbors (all vs all) using the given index.
+User must remove self references

 Parameters:

-• context: the index's context (caches, hyperparameters, logger, etc)
+• ctx: the index's ctx (caches, hyperparameters, logger, etc)

 • Query specification and result: